There are a number of festivals, holidays and other events celebrated in Saint Martin each year.

 Taxis are plentiful on the island and the fares charged are not very high.
 Expect to pay about EUR 5 per trip, depending on your destination.

 Shared minibus taxis serve most key destinations on the island.
 Although they do not operate on a set schedule or have official stops, you just need to wave as the minibus approaches your location along its route to be picked up.
-Fares run about EUR 2, depending on your destination.
+Fares run from EUR 1 to EUR 2, depending on your destination.

 Cars are the main mode of transport in Saint Martin.
-Note that the speed limit on all roads is 50 kilometres (31 miles) per hour.
+Prices are fair (from EUR 17 per day).
+Note that the speed limit on all roads cannot exceed 50 kilometres (31 miles) per hour.

-Upon your arrival in Saint Martin, you can get in touch with local tourism professionals for further information and to help organize your stay.Saint Martin Tourist Office
+Upon your arrival in Saint Martin, you can get in touch with local tourism professionals for further information and to help organise your stay.Saint Martin Tourist Office

 Offers practical information and many useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).